mocar27/MIMUW/II semester/oop/SmallAssigments/README.md

 ## Chess

-It is the algorithm that plays chess computer vs. computer.
+It is the program that plays chess computer vs. computer.

 In order to start the game You have to choose in `Main.java` whether the player is: